Burchard III of Swabia: Life

 Burchard was the son of Burchard II, Duke of Swabia and Regilinda.
-(Note: "....perhaps a son, certainly a close relative of the Burchard II killed in 926.")
+(Note: "Likely a son, but certainly a close relative of the Burchard II killed in 926.")
 At a young age on the murder of his father in 926, he was sent to Saxony for his safety after the accession of the duke Herman I.

 After the rebellion of Duke Liudolf, son of King Otto I, in 954, the king bestowed the ducal title on his nephew-in-law Burchard at a general council at Arnstadt.
 Burchard was an intimate of Otto and his queen, Adelaide of Italy.
 He was often at the royal court and he accompanied Otto on his campaign against the Magyars and was present at the great Battle of the Lechfeld on 10 August 955.

 In 965, Burchard led a third campaign against Berengar II in Italy.
 At the Battle of the Po on 25 June, he defeated Berengar's son, Adalbert, and restored Italy to Ottonian control, even the south Italian principalities were brought to heel by 972.
 In 973, he died and was buried in the chapel of Saint Erasmus in the monastery on Reichenau Island in Lake Constance.
 He was succeeded by Otto, son of Liudolf.